chrisxfire/chrisxfire.github.io/content/notes/code/_net/types/reference-types/generics/overview/index.md

   - A method is generic only if it has its own list of type parameters.
 - Generic type safety is enforced at *compile time*.
 - [Generic collection](../../../../collections/generic/) types generally perform better for storing and manipulating value types because they do not need to [box](../../../../fundamentals/boxing-and-unboxing/index.md) the value types.
+- [Enumerations](../../../value-types/enums/index.md) cannot have generic type parameters.
+- The CLR considers a type that is nested in a generic type to be generic even if it does not have generic type parameters of its own.
+  - To create an instance of such a type, you must specify type arguments for all enclosing generic types.